 From then on I offered different discounts like Groupon once a year and NEVER gained that much success.
 I firmly believe it was all about timing.
 But, I did learn that lashes were my thing.
 Soon after I dumped waxing, makeup and “organic” facials and narrowed down my service list to custom facials and lashes.
 My income tripled.
 I was finally able to start paying back my savings.

 Lessons Learned….
 YOU DON’T HAVE TO OFFER IT ALL.
 When I discovered my niche my expenses went down, my waste went away, my income went up.
-Learn 1 thing really well and be the go-to Esthetician in town for it versus offering everything that you might be good at but not great.
+Learn one thing really well and be the go-to Esthetician in town for it versus offering everything that you might be good at but not great.

 Take at least 1 class a year to discover new treatments and find or improve your specialty niche.
 I have a friend who does the most amazing peels, another that is the BEST facial massage in town.
 I recommend clients to them all the time and they send lash clients to me.
 I know they will take care of my clients and I know my clients will appreciate the referral.